-Windows packages created with the package builder contain a single executable file: FORCEPOINT-ONE-ENDPOINT-x32.exe or FORCEPOINT-ONE-ENDPOINTx64. exe.
+Windows packages created with the package builder contain a single executable file: FORCEPOINT-ONE-ENDPOINTx64. exe.
 Forcepoint Web Security Direct Connect Endpoint packages do not require an installation through the command line, because the WSCONTEXT value was provided when the package was created through the package builder.